 The Carpathian Mountains in Romania are home to the biggest areas of remaining temperate primary forests within Europe.
 We can find many important, protected and endemic species here, including the largest brown bear population, lynxes and wolves.
 Yet, the Romanian forests are under threat.
 In support to save the last primary forests in Europe, Greenpeace Romania published the ‘Potential primary forests map of Romania’.

-… forests in Romania, including primary forests, are under threat: illegal logging, irresponsible forestry management practices, clear-cuts even in protected areas, clearing of forested pastures, a current weak legislation, even though forestry is overregulated, and lack of law enforcement lead to forest loss and degradation. says Greenpeace Romania
+Forests in Romania, including primary forests, are under threat: illegal logging, irresponsible forestry management practices, clear-cuts even in protected areas, clearing of forested pastures, a current weak legislation, even though forestry is overregulated, and lack of law enforcement lead to forest loss and degradation

 Read more about the deforestation practices in Romania in our Special Deforestation Report by Prof. Dr. H.D.
 Knapp from the Eberswalde University for Sustainable Development and member of the European Beech Forest Network.